 But it’s not only margins that contribute to a return on investment in certification.
 Certification can be a laborious process involving management and operator time, training, and lost opportunities if it becomes too much of a distraction for the business.
 However, because of all of these factors, companies which have undergone certification find that their improved process control and management yield additional benefits.
 Every company that we have audited for ISO 12647-2 certification has said that improved cost control and profits comfortably paid for their investments.
 They also cite reduced waste, improved customer relations and increased capacity utilisation, and improved bottom lines.

 Get certified for fewer delays

-Efficient process control means improved return on the capital you’ve invested in expensive machines, and keeping them running to maximum capacity.
-In a digital production environment this means more job throughput and a competitive edge especially against competitors printing on offset presses.
+Efficient process control means the improved return on the capital you’ve invested in expensive machines, and keeping them running to maximum capacity.
+In a digital production environment, this means more job throughput and a competitive edge especially against competitors printing on offset presses.